GabeStah/Airbrake.io/Copy/Language Page Rewrites/Java/text.md

 # Java Exception Handling

 The `Airbrake-Java` library provides real-time error monitoring and automatic exception reporting for all your Java-based projects.
-Tight integration with `Airbrake.io's` state of the art web dashboard ensures that `Airbrake-Java` gives you round-the-clock status updates on your application's health and error rates.  `Airbrake-Java` easily integrates with all the latest Java frameworks and platforms like `Spring`, `Maven`, `log4j`, `Struts`, `Kotlin`, `Grails`, `Groovy`, and many more.
+Tight integration with `Airbrake's` state of the art web dashboard ensures that `Airbrake-Java` gives you round-the-clock status updates on your application's health and error rates.  `Airbrake-Java` easily integrates with all the latest Java frameworks and platforms like `Spring`, `Maven`, `log4j`, `Struts`, `Kotlin`, `Grails`, `Groovy`, and many more.
 Plus, `Airbrake-Java` allows you to easily customize exception parameters and gives you full, configurable filter capabilities so you only gather the errors that matter most.

 Check out all the amazing features `Airbrake-Java` has to offer and see for yourself why so many of the world's best engineering teams are using `Airbrake` to revolutionize their exception handling practices!